Firefighter Resume Example

 You want to cover the basics first: Contact Information, a quick Professional Summary, and your Experience.
 Don’t skip these-every recruiter expects them.

-I always include a section for Certifications, since things like EMT or Firefighter I/II matter a lot.
+I always include a section for Certifications, since things like EMT or Firefighter I/II matter a lot, and I make sure my application includes a cover letter to further highlight my qualifications.
 List dates, issuing bodies, and keep it updated.

 Another key part?
 Skills related to firefighting, rescue, and community safety.
 Think crisis management, teamwork, and emergency medical skills.
 Highlight any specialized training you’ve got, too.